 There is no agricultural cultivation taking place, with pastoralism dominating any rural land use in this zone.
 There is evidence of more intensive land use having taken place in the past; old corrals being found the length of the valley.

 The principal anthropic impact at the elevations is usually the periodic burning of hillsides.
 This being undertaken in the mistaken belief that it creates good grazing.
 However, given the intensity of stocking and the impact on the drying of hillsides, degradation of soils and increased levels of erosion this is a practice best avoided.

 The flora and fauna at this elevation is dominated by high elevation components and communities.
 Cream-winged and White-winged Cinclodes, Striated Earthcreeper, Peruvian and Plumbeous Sierra Finches are common.
 In the taller bunch grass Streak-throated and Cordilleran Canasteros are widespread and fairly common.
-Andean goose, Andean and Puna Ibis are found feeding in the wetter soils higher up.
+Andean goose, Andean and Puna Ibis are found feeding on the wetter ground higher up.

 Tributary 11 - the Vilca subcatchment.
 (Eustace Barnes)

-Site T11A - the study site location just above the old turn off to Vilca.
+Site RT11A - the study site location just above the old turn off to Vilca.
 (John Forrest)

-Site T11A - View downstream from the study site.
-(John Forrest)
+Site RT11A - View downstream from the study site.
+(November 2021) (John Forrest)